 First of all, the defendant must contend with direct costs, such as legal fees.
 The indirect costs can be far more pernicious.
 If you sit in jail for a day or two — or spend several days going back and forth to court — you waste many potential billable hours.
 That “time suck” alone can cost some people hundreds or thousands of dollars.
 Secondly, consider the indirect psychological and relationship costs.
 Many people are both judgmental and superficial.
 If police arrested you for DUI, others may judge you, even if the facts are totally on your side.
 Davis spoke to this frustration: “I was arrested for nothing, really… it was suspicion of drunk driving, which I wasn’t, so I am surprised and hurt at the same time.”

 In Los Angeles, California police must respect your Fourth Amendment Rights.
 In other words, they must be able to justify stopping you by pointing to clear, easy to articulate facts about some criminal activity.
 It is possible to challenge probable cause by asking for a hearing per California Penal Code Section 1538.5.

-The team here at the Kraut Law Group can assist.
+The team here at the Kraut Criminal & DUI Lawyers can assist.
 Attorney Michael Kraut is a former prosecutor who has a stellar reputation for helping clients like you with Los Angeles DUI defense.